man-group/ArcticDB/docs/mkdocs/docs/index.md

 ### Reading And Writing Data

 Now we have a library set up, we can get to reading and writing data.
-ArcticDB exposes a set of simple functions to enable DataFrame storage.
+ArcticDB has a set of simple functions for DataFrame storage.

-Let's first look at writing a DataFrame to storage:
+Let's write a DataFrame to storage.

+First create the data:

 ```python
 # 50 columns, 25 rows, random data, datetime indexed.